Josh Scalisi

 Software I use

-I prefer software that is open source, has trustworthy non-pseudonymous maintainers, has been reviewed and packaged by the developers of multiple reputable operating systems, is at low risk of a supply chain attack, has relatively few dependencies, runs daemons only if necessary, has relatively low CPU and memory usage, has low input latency, is highly customizable (e.g., command-line software with many options), and uses plain text files for configuration and data storage.
+I prefer software that is free and open source, has trustworthy non-pseudonymous maintainers, has been reviewed and packaged by the developers of multiple reputable operating systems, has effective supply chain security, has relatively few dependencies, runs daemons only if necessary, has relatively low CPU and memory usage (like this), has low input latency, is highly customizable (such as command-line software with many options), and uses plain text files for configuration and data storage.

 Overview